-As director of the University of Kentucky's Department of Arts Administration, I'm always excited to tell people about our many accomplishments.
-There's no better way to do that than by pointing out how, even in these tough economic times, our graduates continue to find employment in their field.
+As chair of the University of Kentucky's Department of Arts Administration, I'm always excited to tell people about our many accomplishments.
+There's no better way to do that than by pointing out how, even in tough economic times, our graduates continue to find employment in their field.
 They can be found working locally at the University of Kentucky, statewide at the Kentucky Center for the Performing Arts and the Kentucky Historical Society, and nationally in New York on Broadway, in Washington DC at the National Gallery, in Nashville at the Tennessee Performing Arts Center, in Chicago at Millennium Park, and in Seattle at the Seattle Opera.

-Dr. Rachel Shane, Director
+Dr. Rachel Shane, Chair

-Arts Administration Program
+Department of Arts Administration

 Department of Arts Administration Mission

-Dynamic and innovative, the University of Kentucky Department of Arts Administration leads national and international initiatives in teaching, research, professional and community service to educate and inspire responsible arts leaders, artists and entrepreneurs.
+Dynamic and innovative, the University of Kentucky Department of Arts Administration leads national and international initiatives in teaching, research, professional and community service to educate and inspire responsible arts leaders, artists, and entrepreneurs.

-Department of Arts Administration Diversity Statement
+Department of Arts Administration Vision

 The University of Kentucky’s Department of Arts Administration will be recognized as a leader in arts administration education and be a reference for its innovation in pedagogical models and the development of new learning frameworks.
 It will also play an active role in furthering the advancement of research in arts administration and its related disciplines.
 In partnership with the other units in the College, the Department of Arts Administration will actively support the teaching, research, and service initiatives of the College of Fine Arts in order to address the academic, cultural, and humanistic needs of the University communities.